Ezurio/dcal/examples/logs/README.txt

-In addition to the session commands, the app shows how to create/push/pull globals as well as set/get individual settings
+In addition to the session commands, the app shows how to generate and retrieve a log_dump file from the WB device.
+Any pre-existing log_dump file on the device will be removed before a log_dump is generated.